HoSiewKhui/Modern-Chinese-Proverbs/proverbs/2025/mai-lv-wu-zu.md

 ________________________________________

 ## 🌿 About the Author
-何小驹（Hé Xiǎojū / Kenny Ho） is a writer and creator of modern phrases, with a passion for the nuance and elegance of Chinese language, culture, and tradition.
+何小驹（Hé Xiǎojū / Ho Siew Khui） is a writer and creator of modern phrases, with a passion for the nuance and elegance of Chinese language, culture, and tradition.
 His work reflects the ironies of contemporary life through concise expression and thoughtful reflection.